cloudify-cosmo/getcloudify.org/guide/3.0/blueprint-guide.md

 git checkout tags/stepX #step1 to step9 (the latter is identical to master)
 {%endhighlight%}

+# Step by Step Walkthrough

-#Step 1: Creating the Blueprint
+## Step 1: Creating the Blueprint

 First lets create a folder with the name of nodecellar and create a blueprint.yaml file within it.
 This file is the blueprint file